mottad14/yumBuns/README.md

 This is a personal project implementing ReactJS's Create React App environment, Google's Firebase Authentication, and AWS's EC2 Hosting and Deployment.

-# Watch me demo this version of YumBuns
+# Watch a demo of my most current version of YumBuns

 This project uses React JS and Boostrap for a quick & seamless component and element built front-end UI.
 Recipe data is stored and built using MongoDb through its NoSQL query API model - using Express as the routing middleware.